2.61 – Attendance Requirements

 If a student should miss a class, it is the student’s responsibility to contact the instructor as soon as possible to determine what measures can be taken to make up the missed work to maintain the continuity of the course.
 Students must be aware, however, that the opportunity to make up an examination or other related work is not a student right, rather it is a privilege granted under special circumstances.
 The instructor is not obligated to give make-up work, quizzes, examinations or extend due dates because of a student absence.

-Excessive lack of attendance or non-participation in a course may result in the student being administratively withdrawn from a course.
-Students should be aware that administrative withdrawal for lack of attendance or non-participation may reduce the amount of financial aid they receive, delay their graduation, or necessitate repayment of aid already received and does not relieve their obligation to pay all tuition and fees due to the college.
+Excessive lack of attendance or non-participation in a course will result in the student being administratively withdrawn from a course.
+Students should be aware that administrative withdrawal for lack of attendance or non-participation may reduce the amount of financial aid they receive, delay their graduation, and/or necessitate repayment of aid already received and does not relieve their obligation to pay all tuition and fees due to the college.

 Attendance in an online course is defined as active participation in an academically-related activity.
 At least one academically-related activity should be conducted each week.